aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/index.md

 ---

-## 2024: Exhibition & Demo Day
+## 2025: Winter Demo Day

 {{<hint info>}}
 **Note that this is voluntary.
 You do not have to present your work in the exhibition or at Demo Day.
-You can also just present the project during our last day on Friday, December 1**
+You can also just present the project during our last day on Friday, November 29**
 {{</hint>}}

 ### Exhibition Dates

 {{<hint info>}}
 - Setting up: December 2–10
-- Opening: Wednesday, December 11 (Demo Day)
+- Media Lab Demo Day: Wednesday, December 10 (Demo Day)
-- Take down: Friday, December 15 at 15:00
 {{</hint>}}

 ### Exhibition Spaces

-We have booked two spaces for exhibiting the work that we have been doing throghout the semester.

-- Marsio Event Studio (longer exhibition, Media Lab 30th Anniversary)
+We have booked one space for Demo Day this year

-- Marsio Digital Studio (shorter exhibition, smaller course work)
+- Marsio Digital Studio

 ### Fill in the requirements for your work

 If you want to show your work in the exhibition, we need to start gathering equipment for it.
 I will add a form here soon that you need to fill out.

-### Winter Demo Day 2024

-You can also present or show your work during one day as well at the Aalto Media Lab Demo Day.
 [Registration form coming soon]().